top of page

 Museum

-Fully interactive and immersive with activities and visual displays making the museum great fun for all ages.
-Our indoor activity trails will help you to learn more about the centre and its fascinating exhibits.
+The museum offers a fun and interactive experience.
+It has fun activities and visual displays.
+Our indoor trails let you learn more about the centre and its amazing exhibits.
 Ask a member of our team at the centre for more details during your visit.

 From successful fundraising ideas for school trips, your students could learn about the Forest's her